rolandhadi/MQ-Java-Proxy/README.md

 ## 📄 License

-MIT (or your organization’s standard).
+Use at your own risk